sydalwedaie/odin-project-hashmap/README.md

-# Project Hash Map - README
+# The Odin Project - Hash Map

 This is the solution to The Odin Project's [Hash Map](https://www.theodinproject.com/lessons/javascript-hashmap) challenge.
 The goal is to implement a basic hash map structure with a few rudimentary methods.